Investing in Women Funding Program Grant Guidelines

 All applications are assessed through a two-stage process as outlined below:

-An assessment panel will assess all eligible applications against the criteria outlined in Table 3: Assessment criteria.
-The panel consists of qualified and experienced representatives, and may include Women NSW staff, representatives of Government agencies, representatives from the private sector and representatives from community organisations.
+- An assessment panel will assess all eligible applications against the criteria outlined in Table 3: Assessment criteria.
+The panel consists of qualified and experienced representatives, and may include Women NSW staff, representatives of Government agencies, and representatives from the private sector.

 An application that fails to meet one or more of the assessment criteria will not be eligible for funding.
 Due to the competitive nature of the Investing in Women funding program, not all applications that meet the assessment criteria are able to be funded.

-The panel will submit final recommendations for the consideration of the Minister for Women (or authorised delegate).
+The panel will submit final recommendations for the consideration of the Director, Women NSW (or authorised delegate).

 Terms and Conditions

-FACS accepts no responsibility for your project, irrespective of the funding provided by the agency to support the project, and irrespective of its listing on the Women NSW website or other FACS publications.
+Department of Communities and Justice accepts no responsibility for your project, irrespective of the funding provided by the agency to support the project, and irrespective of its listing on the Women NSW website or other Department of Communities and Justice publications.

 Organisations are responsible for meeting their duty of care and all other obligations to project participants and other stakeholders.